Goa vs Rishikesh yoga teacher training comparison — Divinepath

 Yoga Styles Hatha, Ashtanga, Traditional Hatha, Vinyasa, Ashtanga, Yin

-Weather Cooler (can be cold in winter) Hot and humid (perfect in winter)
+Weather Cooler (can be cold in winter) Warm, best Oct-Mar

-Food Strictly vegetarian and alcohol-free Wide variety of cuisines, incl. seafood
+Food Strictly vegetarian and alcohol-free Varied food options

 Which Location Should You Choose?